ilkinur/tools-examples-use_guideline/tools/usefull_tools.md

 `beef`

+`binwalk` -  identify, and optionally extract, files and data that have been embedded inside of other files.

 `brutex` - BruteX is a very lean, bash script with a small learning curve and the execution is really straightforward which is quite nice, especially in the age of complicated frameworks.

+`cutter` - a free and open-source reverse engineering platform

 `dnsrecon` - analysis dns records and check dns zone transfer control

+`Evil-WinRM` - Windows sistemlərinə qarşı Remote Management (WinRM) üzərindən istismar (exploitation) və idarəetmə (post-exploitation) məqsədilə istifadə olunan komanda xətti əsaslı (CLI) alətdir.

 `ffuz` - A fast web fuzzer written in Go.

+`gef` - a set of commands for x86/64, ARM, MIPS, PowerPC and SPARC to assist exploit developers and reverse-engineers when using old school GDB.

+`ghidra` - a software reverse engineering (SRE) framework.

 `gobuster` - is a tool used to brute-force: URIs (directories and files) in web sites.
 DNS subdomains (with wildcard support).
 Virtual Host names on target web servers.